 - Actions OSHA is taking in response to injury reports

-For more background about the reporting rule in advance of the webinar, check out several Conn Maciel Carey articles about the nuances of the rule:
+For more background, check out several Conn Maciel Carey articles about the nuances of the rule:

 - OSHA’s New Injury & Fatality Reporting Rule: Time to Add OSHA to Your Speed Dial